 In June 2005, Luna Technologies entered into a Joint Cooperation Agreement with Luna Energy, an independent company, which is no longer affiliated with us.
 Under this agreement, both parties have agreed to cooperate to develop a fiber optic sensing system product and have agreed to contribute materials, intellectual property, personnel and other resources to the development effort.
 Upon successful completion of product development, Luna Energy will receive a license to certain of Luna Technologies's intellectual property and will be required beginning in 2007 and continuing through December 31, 2017 to make payments to Luna Technologies with respect to revenues derived from products sold that utilize this intellectual property.
 As of June 30, 2006, Luna Energy had not yet sold products that would entitle Luna Technologies to royalty payments under this joint cooperation agreement.
-Luna Technologies had received aggregate development milestone payments of \$320 thousand as of that date under this agreement and is entitled to receive additional development milestone payments of up to \$105 thousand in the aggregate, subject to the satisfaction of certain conditions.
-Luna Technologies to Luna Energy shall be an exclusive license if Luna Energy makes certain minimum royalty payments of \$420 thousand in the aggregate between 2007 and 2017, and shall be a non-exclusive license if Luna Energy fails to make these minimum royalty payments.
+Luna Technologies had received aggregate development milestone payments of \$320 thousand as of that date under this agreement and is entitled to receive additional development milestone payments from sales of products in the future.
+The license of certain of the intellectual property from Luna Technologies to Luna Energy shall be an exclusive license if Luna Energy makes certain minimum royalty payments of \$420 thousand in the aggregate between 2007 and 2017, and shall be a non-exclusive license if Luna Energy fails to make these minimum royalty payments.
 Since December 2004, we have not held an ownership interest in Luna Energy.
-Luna Technologies Division after we acquired that entity in September 2005.
+Luna Technologies continues to operate as our Luna Technologies Division after we acquired that entity in September 2005.